alexbaryzhikov/nnml/Assignment3/README.md

 Let's do an initial run with with learning rate 0.005 and no momentum: run a3(0, 10, 70, 0.005, 0, false, 4)

-Q: What is the training data loss that that run reports at the end?
+> What is the training data loss that that run reports at the end?
 Use at least 5 digits after the decimal point.

 In the plot you'll see that training data loss and validation data loss are both